tdcmeehan/presto/presto-docs/src/main/sphinx/overview.rst

 ********

 Presto is a distributed SQL query engine designed to query large data sets distributed over one or more heterogeneous data sources.
+And stuff.

 .. toctree::
     :maxdepth: 1